COVID-19 - Enforcement & Closures

 What time does a business have to close?
-Excluding discount and big box stores, if a business is a provider of an essential service, it is permitted to open no earlier than 7am, and must close no later than 8pm.
+If a business is a provider of an essential service, it is permitted to open no earlier than 5am, and must close no later than 10pm.

 Can I hire a contractor for home renovations?
-No. Only residential construction projects that commenced before January 12th, 2021, are permitted.
+Yes.
+Construction permitted.

 Can I rent out my short-term rental?
-Yes, but only to those in need of housing or for a rental that was booked prior to December 26th, 2020.
+Yes, but with restrictions.
+Short-term rentals are only permitted for person(s) in need of housing.
 Social gathering restrictions still apply.